TongtaiM/Customer-Segmentation-for-Automobile-Company-Using-RFM-analysis/README.md

 ## 4.Build Dashbord
 1. Create Dashboard from Transaction 2017 to present how transaction be in 2017

-This dashboard will visualize key trends in transaction data from the year 2017.

 2. Create Dashboard from CustomerDemographic to present each segment of customer

-This dashboard will provide insights into the different customer segments based on the Customer Demographics data.

 This is my first attempt at building a dashboard!
 (My university doesn't cover this yet, but that's okay).
 I know there might be some initial mistakes, but I'm excited to learn and improve with each iteration.

 I learned about RFM analysis on this website.
 Thank you! https://predictive.co.th/en/blog/rfm-analysis/